benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "Ben stood out by being able to engage on so many different topics at the same time."
 - "Ben's feedback was crucial for delivering high quality code that would be easily maintainable for his team when they took over the service.
 I appreciate his comments on the deprecation of an internal library, which identified